inboxBodyguard/my-mini-cloud/README.md

 # Mini Cloud Platform 🚀

-A lightweight, self-hosted PaaS that lets you deploy web applications from Git repositories with automatic SSL, reverse proxy, and container orchestration.
+A lightweight, self-hosted playform that lets you deploy web applications from Git repositories with automatic SSL, reverse proxy, and container orchestration.

 ## 🎯 What It Does